 Safety and Compliance

-- Ensures all drivers are in compliance with DOT regulations and safety measures.
+- Ensures all drivers are in compliance with DOT (United States) or Ministry of Transportation (Canada) regulations and safety measures.

 - Creates safety plans, facilitates audits and required training to employees ensuring all current OSHA and safety regulations are being followed.

 - Monitors loss trends and the effectiveness of systems in place to minimize risks and losses.

 - Make sure all products coming into the warehouse are accounted for and ready for delivery.

 - Plan the most efficient routes for drivers in order to meet customer delivery times.

 - Implement and ensure cost-effective systems for maintenance, routing, and fleet management are in place.